Adappt-Intelligence-Inc/libra/doc/API.md

    3. Kinesis-HLS & Kinesis-HLS.
 Our legacy sensors works with HLS only

-   4. RTSP.
-Vendor need to provide own webpage and restapi to configure camera, network and colors of image.
+   4. We provided webpage and restapis to configure camera, network and colors of image.

-   5. Notification of Events( Motion Clips) could be done with SMS or Telegram.
+   5. Notification of Events( Motion Clips) is done with SMS

-   6. All the recoridng on SD card should be 30 seconds motion Mp4 clips.
-Recorded clips should not be stored in cloud.
+   6. All the recoridng on SD card are 30 seconds motion Mp4 clips.
+Recorded clips are not stored in cloud.

-   7. OTA FPT server is hosted by Vendor only.
-We do not have any APIs for the same.
+   7. OTA FPT server is hosted on S3 bucket.

  ## Android